Blackpool Tower: History

-Background
+Background and Construction

 The Blackpool Tower Company was founded by London-based Standard Contract & Debenture Corporation in 1890; it bought an aquarium on Central Promenade with the intention of building a replica Eiffel Tower on the site.
 John Bickerstaffe, a former mayor of Blackpool, was asked to become chairman of the new company, and its shares went on sale in July 1891.
-The Standard Corporation kept 30,000 £1 shares and offered £150,000 worth of shares to the public; initially only two-thirds were taken up, forcing the company to ask for more cash contributions from its existing shareholders, but the poor financial situation of the company, exacerbated by the falling share price, rendered it unable to pay.
+The prospectus occupied the whole of page 6 of The Financial Times of 25 July 1891.
+The Standard Corporation kept 30,000 £1 shares and offered £150,000 worth of shares to the public; initially only two-thirds were taken up, forcing the company to ask for more cash contributions from its existing shareholders, but the poor financial situation of the company, exacerbated by the falling share price, rendered it unable to pay creditors.
 Bickerstaffe, to avoid the potential collapse of the venture, bought any available shares until his original holding of £500 amounted to £20,000.
 He also released the Standard Corporation from its share commitments.
 When the Tower opened in 1894, its success justified the investment of nearly £300,000, and the company made a £30,000 profit in 1896.

 Two Lancashire architects, James Maxwell and Charles Tuke, designed the tower and oversaw the laying of its foundation stone on 29 September 1891.
 By the time the Tower finally opened on 14 May 1894, both men had died.
 Heenan & Froude, then of Manchester, were appointed structural engineers, supplying and constructing both the tower, the electric lighting and the steel front pieces for the aquariums.
 A new system of hydraulic riveting was used, based on the technology of Fielding & Platt of Gloucester.

 The total cost for the design and construction of the tower and buildings was about £290,000.
 Five million Accrington bricks, 3478 LT of steel and 352 LT of cast iron were used to construct the tower and base.
-Unlike the Eiffel Tower, Blackpool Tower is not freestanding.
 Its base is hidden by the building that houses Blackpool Tower Circus.
 The building occupies a total of 6040 sqyd.
 At the summit of the tower there is a flagpole where the height at the top measures 518 ft 9 in from the ground.
 A time capsule was buried under the foundation stone on 25 September 1891.

 The tower's design was ahead of its time.
 As a writer for the BBC noted: "In heavy winds the building will gently sway, what a magnificent Victorian engineering masterpiece."